-- The Commercial OEM license terms vary based on your exact usage.
+- The Commercial OEM/SaaS license terms vary based on your exact usage.
 Since customer needs vary widely in this space, each agreement is highly customized.

 - If you want to simply ship our software with new language bindings or slightly customized UI widgets, we offer terms that are similar to traditional reseller agreements.